-Business all over the world rely on foreign workforce to remain competitive in their field.
+Business all over the world relies on the foreign workforce to remain competitive in their field.
 Despite the backdrop of Brexit and negotiations, this will still remain true.
 Because sourcing talent from other countries is a great way to fill the gaps where local talent falls short.

 But complications can arise for workers who come from countries outside of the EEA.
 Delays, complications, rejections and other issues that come with visa applications for the UK, you could find yourself missing out on talented workers or investments.
 It also complicates economic growth, as it makes it harder for non-EEA citizens to open business in this country.
-Now, more than ever, is a great time to get acquainted with the UK business visas.
-UK immigration lawyers are always on hand and happy to help, but here is some general information.
+Now, more than ever, is a great time to get acquainted with UK business visas.
+UK immigration lawyers are always on hand and happy to help, but here is some general information on UK visa types.

 Tier 1 Entrepreneur Visa